 No. Penn Waste’s innovative single stream processing facility allows you to place all of your recyclable materials into one container for pickup.
 For more information about Penn Waste’s recycling facility, check out the Recycling Facility Tour Page.

 Rinsing your recyclables out before placing in your bin helps cut down on contamination and prevents other recyclable materials from getting ruined by the contents.
-Please rinse your recyclables out if possible, or at the very least, make sure they are empty.
+Please rinse your recyclables out if possible.

 A clean recyclable is a happy recyclable.
 Give those empty cans, bottles and cartons a rinse before tossing them in the bin.

-In general, plastic food and beverage containers with the numbers 1-7 on them, food and beverage glass, metal cans and aerosols, food and beverage cartons, paper and cardboard are accepted through Penn Waste’s recycling facility.
+In general, plastic food and beverage containers with the numbers 1, 2 and 5 on them, food and beverage glass, metal food and beverage cans, food and beverage cartons, newspaper and cardboard are accepted through Penn Waste’s recycling facility.